-At Providence Saint John’s Health Center, we understand the important role visitors play in supporting the well-being and recovery of our patients.
+At Providence Saint John’s Health Center, visitors play an important role in supporting the well-being and recovery of our patients.
 We respect each patient’s right to have visitors and access to their support person throughout their stay.

 Every patient has the right to determine who may and may not visit them, regardless of whether the visitor is legally related to the patient.
 Every patient will have the right to withdraw from visitation or deny visitation from others at any time.